AponAhmed/PHP-Client-for-Block-Editor/Readme.md

 # Block Editor PHP Client Documentation

-The Block Editor PHP Client is a set of PHP classes that facilitate the creation and rendering of HTML elements for a block editor.
+The Block Editor PHP Client is a set of PHP classes that facilitate the creation and rendering of HTML elements for a block editor(From JSON data).
+Json Data generate by a JavaScript App linked Below.
 It provides an object-oriented approach to building dynamic and customizable layouts.

+## JSON Builder
+Here is the JSON builder for a block editor : [BlockEditor](https://github.com/AponAhmed/BlockEditor)

 ## Table of Contents